boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ![Zooming View](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/zooming-view.png)

 ### Disable Zooming and Panning

-This disables the Zooming and Panning in maps.
+This option disables zooming and panning in maps.

 ### Map shape

-This allows you to toggle the map shapes of the Bing Maps.
+This option allows you to toggle the map shapes of Bing Maps.

 1. Choropleth